 This guide does not provide extensive technical training on Electric Reduction or Home Performance measures.
-Further information may be found in the Contractor Resource Manual, the Building Performance Institute website, the MIG (Materials and Insulation Guide) and other reliable sources.
+Further information may be found in the Program Manual, the Building Performance Institute website, and other reliable sources.

-Please consult with program staff for further assistance.
+Please consult with your account manager for further assistance.